back

 Anyway, this is all just my understanding, as someone who doesn't relate to the desire to pronoun-retcon myself.
 But I will explain my understanding, anyway.
 That's all I'm ever doing in these posts, of course.

 What bothers me is, when retroactive regendering is explained, it's often implied that there's some deep, internal fact-of-the-matter regarding what someone's gender is.
 Of course, retroactive pronoun use may as well be up to preference, just as present pronoun use is.
-My problem is with this need to understand gender as an inherently permanent thing, never evolving, only being rediscovered.
+My problem is with this insistence on understanding gender as an inherently permanent quality; never evolving, but rather, being rediscovered as what it secretly was all along.

 ~